EnterDAO/LandWorks-protocol/Whitepaper.md

 ## Value Propositions

-- **Capital efficiency for Metaverse land** - Depositing your land with the LaaS protocol enables land lenders to earn income from its usage.
+- **Capital efficiency for Metaverse land** - Depositing your land with LandWorks protocol enables land lenders to earn income from its usage.
 - **Accessibility** - Rent land that will otherwise be unavailable.
 Not just any land, but the best land.
 - **Affordability** - Rent land that will otherwise be prohibitively expensive.
 - **Shared economy for land** - Renters can safely pool together and rent land running co-events.